 courtesy of road maintenance!

 Nowadays you can buy prefab sukkah kits made out of plywood or various other materials in a variety of designs.
 However, these are rather pricey and way beyond our tight budget.
 Besides, my wife and I are getting a bit old to be hauling heavy plywood panels in and out of the shed each year.
 So, I called upon my old Boy Scout skills to lash together a framework of saplings that I cut from the woods on my own land.

-I use nylon twine instead of the old sisal kind, because, although it is harder to tie permanent knots with, it does not rot or stretch.
-(Through trial and error, I found that tying it off with a square knot, followed by three overhand knots up tight against the first knot, pretty much keeps the ends from untying.)
+I use nylon twine instead of the old sisal kind, because, although it is harder to tie permanent knots with, it does not rot or stretch, although some kinds will degrade in a couple years from exposure to sunlight.
+But for a sukkah it's fine.
+Through trial and error, I found that tying it off with a square knot, followed by three overhand knots up tight against the first knot, pretty much keeps the ends from untying.

-This creates a rather permanent frame that I leave up after the holiday.
+This creates a rather permanent frame that I leave up after the holiday, making repairs each year as needed.
 However, last winter the snow was so unusually heavy, it collapsed the whole thing (read that story), so I had to start over from scratch.
 But I can't really complain, because the old sukkah frame had lasted over 10 years.
 Still, it is a lot of work to drag all those new poles in from the woods.
 Not to mention finding appropriate trees in the first place.

 |Andy Cat, one of my "helpful" |

 Here is what the sukkah looked like after I got the basic framework up.
 Four cinder blocks help to anchor it in place.
 It still needs some more diagonal braces, which I installed after this picture was taken.
 (I used a flash at early dawn, to show up the frame better against the trees in the background.)